-Interchange and Network Fees and Other Cost of Services
+Other Cost of Services

-Interchange and network fees consist primarily of fees that are directly related to discount fee revenue.
-These include interchange fees paid to issuers and assessment fees payable to card associations, which are a percentage of the processing volume the Company generates from Visa and Mastercard, as well as fees charged by card-issuing banks.
-Other costs of services include costs directly attributable to processing and bank sponsorship costs, which may not be based on a percentage of volume.
+Other costs of services include third-party processing costs directly attributable to processing and bank sponsorship costs, which may not be based on a percentage of volume.
 These costs also include related costs such as residual payments to sales groups, which are based on a percentage of the net revenues generated from merchant referrals.
 In certain merchant processing bank relationships the Company is liable for chargebacks against a merchant equal to the volume of the transaction.
-Losses resulting from chargebacks against a merchant are included in other cost of services on the accompanying consolidated statement of operations.
+Losses resulting from chargebacks against a merchant are included in other cost of services on the accompanying condensed consolidated statement of operations.
 The Company evaluates its risk for such transactions and estimates its potential loss from chargebacks based primarily on historical experience and other relevant factors.
-The reserve for merchant losses is included within accrued expenses and other current liabilities on the accompanying consolidated balance sheets.
+The reserve for merchant losses is included within accrued expenses and other current liabilities on the accompanying condensed consolidated balance sheets.
 The cost of equipment sold is also included in other cost of services.
-Interchange and other costs of services are recognized at the time the merchant's transactions are processed.
+Other costs of services are recognized at the time the associated revenue is earned.